 About Congress Oxford Summer Schools

 Congress Oxford Education is a division of LibPubMedia Ltd, offering academic and cultural spring/summer courses to UK and international students aged 15 and over.
-LibPubMedia is an Oxford-based company, established by the University of Oxford academics and alumni, which has been providing excellence in education and communication via state-of-the-art conferences, symposia, training courses, workshops, publications and editorial services since 2005.
+LibPubMedia is an Oxford-based company, established by University of Oxford academics and alumni, which has been providing excellence in education and communication via state-of-the-art conferences, symposia, training courses, workshops, publications and editorial services since 2005.

 Academic and Managing Director